eveasian88/liri-node-app/README.md

 - Album

-• movie-this 'movie title'
+# movie-this 'movie title'

 This takes the movie title entered and runs it through the OMDB API and returns:
 - Movie Title
 - Year Released
 - IMDB Rating
 - Rotten Tomatoes Rating
-- Countries where the movie was produced
+- Countries Where Movie was Produced
 - Language
 - Plot
 - Actor